Stryxus/Star-Aether/README.md

 # Questions

 Have a question?
-There are 2 ways of doing this!
+There is currently 1 way of doing this!
-* Join the official [Discord Server](https://discord.gg/prMBNeC) and @Stryxus at any time.
 * Tweet [@Stryxus](https://twitter.com/Stryxus)

-**Please dont put questions in the issues section!**

 # Distribution

-This website is distributed to [Azure](https://azure.microsoft.com/) through [Blaze](https://github.com/Star-Athenaeum/Blaze).
+This website is distributed to [Azure](https://azure.microsoft.com/) with [Blaze](https://github.com/Star-Athenaeum/Blaze).

 # Contributing